 Plants are very hardy and wind-resistant, they form an excellent wind-break without any tendency to die back[

 ].
-Plant them in a sheltered outdoor bed or planted straight into their permanent position and given a good weed-suppressing mulch.
-Plant into their permanent positions in the autumn.
+Plant them in a sheltered outdoor nursery bed or straight into their permanent position and give them a good weed-suppressing mulch.
+Most species are very easy.
+Plant into their permanent positions in the following autumn.